 Has social media given you an expanded quantity of patron engagement and feedback?

 I don’t truly get enough comments.
-You put up on Instagram, and they move, “Oh, I love that dress or that outfit.”
+You put it on Instagram, and they say, “Oh, I love that dress or outfit.”
 So, you could see what’s popular.
-However, I don’t get loads of lawsuits, I guess.
-Sometimes, humans will ask me to deliver beyond designs lower back, and in 2018 we did a vintage collection — all these antique crepe dresses, a few providing original prints.
+However, I don’t, I guess, get loads of lawsuits; I think, humans will ask me to deliver beyond designs lower back, and in 2018, we did a vintage collection — all these antique crepe dresses, a few providing original prints.

-What’s your advice for folks that need to interrupt this enterprise today?
+What’s your advice for folks who need to interrupt this enterprise today?

 You must be resilient and targeted.
 And you have to have your own identity.